Visual content inspires DSW customer purchases

 The answer to this customer demand?
-Visual consumer-generated content (CGC).
+Visual user-generated content (UGC).

 Visual content drives site engagement and conversions

-A website redesign presented a prime opportunity to improve the customer experience by placing CGC at the center of their digital strategy.
-DSW implemented Bazaarvoice Curations to collect and display consumer-generated images from a variety of social platforms on their homepage, product pages and some brand-level pages.
-Curations powers an engaging visual experience that showcases products in the real world.
+A website redesign presented a prime opportunity to improve the customer experience by placing UGC at the center of their digital strategy.
+DSW implemented Bazaarvoice’s visual content solution to collect and display user-generated images from a variety of social platforms on their homepage, product pages and some brand-level pages.
+This powers an engaging visual experience that showcases products in the real world.
 DSW shoppers can now find their ‘how-to-wear’ inspiration by seeing a pair of shoes styled in a variety of real-life settings.

-Within the first six months after launching Curations, a majority of DSW site visitors engaged with visual content.
+Within the first six months after launching the solution, a majority of DSW site visitors engaged with visual content.
 Shoppers who did so were more than twice as likely to purchase than those who did not, and spent substantially more money per order.